-Mrs. Newman, Ms. Morrissey, Ms. Veilleux, Mrs. Cavanaugh
+Mrs. Cavanaugh, Mrs. Newman, Ms. Veilleux, Mrs. Griffin

 Kindergarten is the foundation for the total school program.
 We are dedicated to the belief that all children can and will learn.
 It is understood that children learn at different rates and have different needs.
 Varied learning opportunities will be provided to assist all the children to develop academically, socially, emotionally, and physically.
 Our goal is to help each child become an independent, self-reliant, life-long learner.